o3de/o3de.org/content/docs/user-guide/assets/pipeline/asset-type-adding.md

 ### Copying Assets

 To copy assets, you typically create a copy rule in a configuration file.
 The configuration file that you use depends on your implementation goals.
-+ To copy assets as\-is into the cache, add a copy rule to your `AssetProcessorPlatformConfig.ini` file.
++ To copy assets as-is into the cache, add a copy rule to your `AssetProcessorPlatformConfig.ini` file.
 + If the asset type is specific to a gem, add it to your gem's root directory \(the directory with the `gem.json` file\) instead of to the `AssetProcessorGemConfig.ini`.
 This overrides the platform configuration file but is overridden by the game configuration file.
 + If the asset type is specific to the game project, add it to your game directory's `AssetProcessorGamePlatformConfig.ini` file instead of to the `AssetProcessorPlatformConfig.ini` file.